ratson/cordova-plugin-admob-free/README.md

   Do not [send your application information to a remote server](https://github.com/floatinghotpot/cordova-admob-pro/issues/326) to control whether ad could be displayed.
 Therefore, you don't [lose revenue](https://github.com/floatinghotpot/cordova-admob-pro/issues/544) because [some server bugs](https://github.com/floatinghotpot/cordova-admob-pro/issues/450#issuecomment-244837346),

+  NOTE(2018-03-17): The above issue links are broken due to the author removed the discussions, the fact is the `cordova-plugin-admobpro` is sending requests to http://adlic.rjfun.com/adlic with application information for controling ad display, and some users reported losting more revenue than advertised, so use it at your own risk.

 ### Compare to other projects

 | Project                                                                                      | No Ad-Sharing                                                                                                                                  | Fully Open Sourced                                                                                                                                                                                           | No Remote Control                                                                                                                             |